-It is really difficult to manage challenging behaviour and young children are very good at testing us.
+It’s really difficult to manage challenging behaviour and young children are very good at testing us.
 Persistent challenging behaviour can be very stressful for everyone involved.
-It is also very easy to get upset and angry and not deal with a situation in the way you would have liked.
+It is also really easy to get upset and angry and not deal with a situation in the best way.
 Children are still learning how to express themselves and it is really normal for them to push boundaries.

-Unfortunately when a child is behaving in a challenging way we may not know why it is happening.
-Or how to deal with it appropriately at the time.
-This can be very upsetting, it can also be embarrassing.
+Unfortunately when a child is behaving in a challenging way we may not know why.
+We also often don’t know how to deal with it appropriately at the time.
+This can be very upsetting and embarrassing.
 When my son went through a phase of biting other children at Pre-school, I would dread going to pick him up and be faced with yet another incident report!
-It can also cause feelings of failure as a parent and become very depressing.
-This is all normal, it is hard to deal with but you will get through it and it will get better.
-In my experience young children do learn what appropriate behaviour is although some will take much longer to do so.
-However I have also found that once you get over one challenge there is another one round the corner!

-Hitting others, hitting heads against things, hitting their own head!
+- Hitting – hitting others, hitting heads against things, hitting their own head

-These are just some challenging behaviours, often these are normal but if they become regular behaviour or are quite extreme they can be a sign of a wider problem.
-Every child is different and challenging behaviour will be for different reasons, the way to help and reduce these behaviours is to understand why they are happening.
-Unfortunately this may not be straightforward but over time you will get there.
+These are just some common challenging behaviours.
+If they become regular behaviour or are quite extreme they can be a sign of a wider problem.
+Every child is different and challenging behaviour will be for different reasons.
+The way to help and reduce these behaviours is to understand why they are happening.
+Unfortunately this may not be straightforward but over time with some detective work you will get there.